 The creation of a function to retrieve the change data is the second step in the process of creating a package that performs an incremental load of change data.
 For a description of the overall process for creating this package, see Improving Incremental Loads with Change Data Capture.

-To see complete, end-to-end samples that demonstrate the use of change data capture in packages, see the Integration Services samples on Codeplex.
+To see complete, end-to-end samples that demonstrate the use of change data capture in packages, see the Change Data Capture for Specified Interval Package sample and the Change Data Capture since Last Request Package sample on Codeplex.

 Design Considerations for Change Data Capture Functions

 To retrieve change data, a source component in the data flow of the package calls one of the following change data capture query functions:

 cdc.fn_cdc_get_net_changes_<capture_instance> For this query, the single row returned for each update contains the final state of each changed row.
 In most cases, you only need the data returned by a query for net changes.
 For more information, see cdc.fn_cdc_get_net_changes_<capture_instance> (Transact-SQL).

 cdc.fn_cdc_get_all_changes_<capture_instance> This query returns all the changes that have occurred in each row during the capture interval.
 For more information, see cdc.fn_cdc_get_all_changes_<capture_instance> (Transact-SQL).

 The source component then takes the results returned by the function and passes them to downstream transformations and destinations, which apply the change data to the final destination.

 However, an Integration Services source component cannot call these change data capture functions directly.
 An Integration Services source component requires metadata about the columns that the query returns.
 The change data capture functions do not define the columns of their output table.
 Thus, these functions do not return sufficient metadata for an Integration Services source component.